TalissaMoura/loans_repayment_prediction/reports/report.md

 Through SHAP we see some interesting features for the user to look at:

-- A history of being a good payer is very important in determining whether or not a loan will be repaid, if the customer has had a history of being a good payer, this also influences other loans.
+- A history of being a good payer is very important in determining if a loan will be repaid or not, if the customer has had a history of being a good payer, this also influences other loans.
 - The amount of spending in the month prior to the loan and in the month of the loan also has a positive influence, the greater the spending on transactions (whether in credit or debit or card brand), the greater the probability of the customer paying the loan.
 - The value of the loan also matters, the lower the value, the greater the likelihood of paying the loan.